brettchalupa/brettcodes/_posts/2016-12-08-introducing-monoso.md

 description: A blog post introducing what Monoso is and what we do.
 ---

+_Note: I've since simplified and rebranded "Monoso" to be "Brett Codes."
+---

 Hi, my name is Brett.
 I’m pleased to introduce Monoso, a new software consulting firm focused on building web applications.
 I've been doing freelance work for the past nine months under my own name, and I've decided to start using a Doing Business As (DBA) to build the company as its own entity.

 We do both software design and development work, primarily for the web.
 Our goal is to help clients build the right software and ensure it is as simple as possible with as high quality code as possible.
 We want what we build to last for years and not be difficult to maintain.